francesco-plt/odc/notes.md

 I do not take any responsibility about the correctness of this document.
 The following was put together to help myself while studying for the course.
 As such it was not intended to be shared and it may contain errors.

+The notes file was taken during lecture, and as such it's badly written.
+Still it can be useful to clear some notions.

+The write-ups file contains key ideas as well as some code snippets useful to solve every challenge that was assigned during the course (a.y.
+2021/2022).

 ### Introductory lesson: how to approach challenges (backtoshell notes)

 ```c